 Have fun doing all the learning - but don't forget to post photos of you doing the activities on your Tapestry Page.

 This week we are continuing our Topic - 'Tremendous Travel'.
-We are going to explore the next form of transport – it has two wheels… can you guess?
+This week we are going to explore the next form of transport – it has two wheel… can you guess?
 Yes it’s a bike!
-Our story focus is 'Mrs Armitage on wheels' by Quentin Blake.
-Mrs Roscoe is reading this on the bedtime stories on our school website.
+Our story focus is 'Mrs Armitige on wheels' by Quentin Blake.
+Miss Roscoe is reading this on the bedtime stories on our school website.

 Here is a link to a story teller:

 What else could you add to your bike?
-Can you think of something Mrs Armitage didn't think of?
-Lots of children want to be outside at the moment - Talk to your child about what they can add to their bike and where they can go with it in the future, then think of why you might need all the things on your bike.
+Can you think of something she couldn’t?
+Lots of children want to be outside at the moment - Talk to your child about what they can add to their bike and where they can go with it in the future.
+Then think of why you might need all the things on your bike.

 Play the game Simon says but say Mrs Armitage says… Take it in turns to be the caller,